Defining A Polar Vortex And Highlighting Its Potential Dangers

 1) Arctic Amplification

 An accelerated rise in temperatures over the last couple of decades globally has already been recorded and confirmed.
-(No, this not an argument for or against climate change.
+(No, this is not an argument for or against climate change.
 It is simply a statement of the facts.)

 The melting of snow cover and sea ice is mainly responsible for this accelerated warming of air temperatures in the polar regions.
 The white snow and ice usually reflect the majority of heat from the sun.
-The darker waters of the ocean in, contrast, absorb and retain the heat.
+The darker waters of the ocean, in contrast, absorb and retain the heat.

-With less ice and snow present, more heat gets absorbed and retained by the exposed ocean water.
+Heat Map of Arctic Amplification Courtesy of NASAWith less ice and snow present, more heat gets absorbed and retained by the exposed ocean water.
 The resulting warmer air, combined with global warming, leads to this accelerated rise in temperature, which is known as Arctic Amplification.

 This phenomenon causes the warmer air over the Arctic to move in from the sides of the polar vortex and disrupt the cold air.
 This causes the weakening of the vortex and deformation of the jet stream, as I described in the previous section.